JackD-FP/FP-Embodied-Carbon-App/README.md

-## Introduction
+# Introduction
-Welcome to the public github repo for the app.
-This is a variation of our internal app that does not have The Footprint Company's Green Book Database.
-Reason being is that it require a license to use it.
+Welcome to F+P Embodied Carbon Structure Calculator.
+This is a variation of our internal app that does not have The Footprint Company's Green Book Database, due to licensing requirements.

 The Embodied Carbon App is built to help architects and designers make informed in order to design a more sustainable building.
 It is obvious to us that timber is far less carbon intense than concrete and steel.
 However, when it comes to actual buildings where mixtures of Material are necessary for structural stability, the answer is less obvious.
 We should all strive to minimise our design's embodied carbon, but not compromise structural stability and design excellence.

-The App can help identify which material is carbon intense and check if there are alternatives less carbon intense to the later.
-It can also help identify what floor is causing the issue if a redesign or alteration is required.
-This app free and open source for anyone.
+The App can help identify which material is carbon intense and check if there are alternatives less carbon intense to the latter.
+It can also help identify what floor is causing the issue, if a redesign or alteration is required.
+This app is free and open source for anyone.
 At Fitzpatrick and Partners, we believe this is the way to help our industry move forward and achieve a better and sustainable tomorrow.

-## The Purpose of the Tool
+# The Purpose of the Tool
 This tool aims to achieve a number of things;
 1. Grow the general knowledge of Embodied Carbon within the architectural community.
 2. Compare early stage design options for the embodied carbon of different structural solutions.